MurrayEfford/secrdesignapp/readme.md

 Version 1.6 (October 2022) support for optimization of detector placement by a genetic algorithm (Durbach et al. 2021) and restores GRTS random samples that now available again in **secr**.
 Version 2.0 (November 2025) adjustments for recent versions of **secr** and **secrdesign** and several minor improvements.
 Errors now appear in a Log.
 The internal Help has been edited and refers to the [SECR book] (Efford 2025b).
 The default number of cores for simulation increased from one to half the total number available.
+Bookmarking disabled.

 ### References